fanoush/ds-d6/espruino/DFU/P8/README.md

 You may check example/demo with display driver implemented as [inline C](https://www.espruino.com/InlineC).
 While it is a bit unusual to do it like this, it is fast, works and was fun to develop.
 You can get it [here](https://gist.github.com/fanoush/3dede6a16cef85fbf55f9d925521e4a0).
 There is 4bit/16color in memory framebuffer (taking 28KB out of total 64KB of RAM) and the palette transformation to 12bit display colors is done on the fly when sending data to the display between waiting for DMA transfers, there is no extra delay, everything is limited by slow 8Mbps SPI speed limit of nrf52832.
 For more free memory for the code you may reduce 'bpp' variable to 2 or 1 to have 4 or 2 color mode.

 [![Check the video](https://img.youtube.com/vi/PgB1PQA5_OQ/0.jpg)](https://www.youtube.com/watch?v=PgB1PQA5_OQ)

+For more info about getting InlineC compiler running see https://github.com/fanoush/ds-d6/wiki/Espruino-Inline-C